Trump tweets, Iran is "working with North Korea" in ballistic missile development

 If Trump’s UN speech revealed anything, it showed that after North Korea is “dealt” with, Iran is next on the list of “bad-actors” to be disciplined by American hegemony.

-Forget about the fact that the one country that has attacked America this decade, Saudi Arabia, is getting a pass.
+Forget about the fact that the one country that has attacked America this century, Saudi Arabia, is getting a pass.

 US President Donald Trump said on Sunday that Iran was cooperating with Pyongyang following Iran’s latest ballistic missile test.